B0fH/yara-suricata/README.md

     yara_path: The path to your Yara executable, defaults to '/usr/bin/yara'

-    yara_rules_path: The path to your Yara rules file, preferably compiled.
+    yara_rules_path: The path to your compiled Yara rules file for executable file types.
 Defaults to '/usr/share/yara/rules.yar'

+    yara_non_pe_rules_path: The path to your compiled Yara rules file for non-executable file types

     yara_log_name: The name of the Yara log.
 The name defaults to 'yara.json', under the <Suricata log path>